 What Happens to the Life Insurance if an Individual Starts Smoking?

 There are some individuals that take out life insurance who do not smoke.
 Then, later on, they become a smoker.
 They may assume that this is not going to be a problem with their life insurance.
 If they read their policy carefully, they may find out otherwise.
 Most likely there will be a clause in the policy that deals with smoking.
-It may say that if one becomes a smoker that the policy is void.
-Or at the very least that they must notify the insurance provider that they now smoke.
+It may say that if one becomes a smoker the policy is void.
+Or at the very least they must notify the insurance provider that they now smoke.
 There may be a possibility that this will not affect your life insurance coverage.
 It could depend on the type of insurance that you have.
 For example, if you have the type of insurance that is locked in for life.

 Can I Get Insurance If I Quit Smoking?

 When an individual is filling out an application for insurance, they will differ among the insurance companies.
 Most will likely ask if an individual smokes.
 They may ask how long they have been smoking.
 Also, they may ask how many cigarettes per day an individual smokes.
 Another question that they may ask is whether the individual has ever been a smoker.
 Along with this, they will ask how long it has been since they quit.
 If it is a certain period since they may not take this into account in a negative way.
 But will look at the individual as a normal non-smoker.
 If it is only for a short period they may still put this individual into the smoker category.
 However, they may give the opportunity for the individual to request a reclassification.
 After a period.
-The reclassification with then put them into a non-smokers category.
-Many of the insurance companies will set a twelve month period for an individual not to smoke.
+The reclassification then put them into a non-smokers category.
+Many of the insurance companies will set a twelve-month period for an individual not to smoke.
 After that, they would be classed as a non-smoker.

 What Kind of Insurance Can a Smoker Get?

 A smoker should be able to get any life insurance they want.
-If they willing to pay the high premiums.
+If they are willing to pay the high premiums.
 Those which apply to the different types of insurance.

 How Much is Life Insurance for the Smoker Going to Cost?

-For smokers, there will be an increase in the cost of the insurance.
-How much is going to depend on each insurance company.
+For smokers, there will be an increase in the cost of insurance.
+How much? is going to depend on each insurance company.
 Indications are that some companies will double or triple their premiums.
 It is important for smokers to shop carefully for their life insurance.
 It is because every insurance company is different in the way they set their premiums.
-Smokers are going to want to find those that do not put as much emphasis on smoking as what others do.
+Smokers are going to want to find those that do not put as much emphasis on smoking as others do.
 When doing insurance quotes they may find that there is a big variation in the cost of the premium quote.
 It is because each of the companies uses different metrics.
 The smoker should check out each of the quotes carefully looking at what is being offered.
 There may be a lower quote, but there may be more restrictions.

 Does it Matter What a Smoker Smokes?

 The insurance companies are going to make sure that there is no room for error when it comes to smoking.
 When they use the term smoking, it is going to include all forms of tobacco use.
 Many have also included the use of electronic cigarettes.
 Marijuana smoking will most likely be included.
 Also, those that are using patches or gum that contain nicotine to assist them to stop smoking.
 The one exception may be on a rare occasion.
-For example, when one has smoked at cigar for part of a celebration.
+For example, when one has smoked a cigar for part of a celebration.